 CP2000 Notice Basics

-If you receive a CP2000 from the IRS, it means your tax return did not match the information provided to the IRS by third parties.
+If you receive a CP2000 letter from the IRS, it means your tax return did not match the information reported to the IRS by third parties.
 The most common situation is that you either forgot a W-2 or 1099 or did not enter the same amount as shown on the form.
 A backdoor Roth conversion can also sometimes trigger a CP2000 notice.

 The IRS is not asking you to amend your return.
 It has already made changes.
 The notice will detail the exact amount of the change and the source of the IRS’s information.

 How does the IRS pick who gets a CP2000 notice?